Curio talinoides var. mandraliscae (Blue Chalksticks) after I brought it home on 10-11-12, #121-18.

 Curio talinoides var. mandraliscae

-Curio talinoides var. mandraliscae (Tineo) P.V.Heath is the correct and accepted scientific name for this variety of Curio talinoides.
+Curio talinoides var. mandraliscae (Tineo) P.V.Heath is the accepted scientific name for this variety of Curio talinoides.
 The species was named and described as such by Paul V. Heath in Calyx in 1999 along with several infraspecific names.
-It was first named and described as Kleinia mandraliscae by by Vincenzo Tineo in Annali di Agricoltura Siciliana in 1855.
+It was first named and described as Kleinia mandraliscae by Vincenzo Tineo in Annali di Agricoltura Siciliana in 1855.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.